wustl-pctg/PORRidge/README.md

 	#pragma cilk grainsize = 1024

-These restrictions allowed for an easier implementation; they are no inherent to the design of PORRidge.
+These restrictions allowed for an easier implementation; they are not inherent to the design of PORRidge.